Asymptotic formation and orbital stability of phase-locked states in Kuramoto--Lohe type synchronization models on Lie groups: Introduction

-Theorem \ref{idmainthm} is a generalization of Theorems \ref{thm:KuID}, \ref{thm:UnitaryID}, and \ref{thm:MatrixID}, and Theorem \ref{orbitalstabilitymainthm} is a generalization of Theorems \ref{thm:KuAPL}, \ref{thm:UnitaryAPL}, and \ref{thm:MatrixAPL}.
-Theorem \ref{idmainthm} and part (2) of Theorem \ref{orbitalstabilitymainthm} are relatively unsurprising: as the particles are pairwise attractive, if they are initially close together, then they should stay close together for all times, guaranteeing global existence, and should attract each other as much as they can.
-The author finds part (4) of Theorem \ref{orbitalstabilitymainthm}, the orbital stability statement, to be somewhat surprising: it only requires \eqref{Hypo}, namely that $\phi$ is $C^1$ and that it is locally attractive in the sense that $(d\phi)_e$ has only eigenvalues with positive real parts.
+The author was thus led to propose the model \eqref{genLohe} in the general setting of Lie groups $G$ with locally attractive interaction $\phi$, and to consider whether Theorem \ref{orbitalstabilitymainthm} holds true in this setting.
+Part (2) of Theorem \ref{orbitalstabilitymainthm} is unsurprising: as the particles are pairwise attractive, if they are initially close together, then they should stay close together for all times.
+Thus, part (4) of Theorem \ref{orbitalstabilitymainthm}, the orbital stability statement, is the crux of Theorem \ref{orbitalstabilitymainthm}: it only requires \eqref{Hypo}, namely that $\phi$ is $C^1$ and that it is locally attractive in the sense that $(d\phi)_e$ has only eigenvalues with positive real parts.
 Note that higher order considerations, such as $C^2$ regularity of $\phi$ or curvature properties of $G$, are irrelevant.

-Thus, as long as we define any model in the form of \eqref{genLohe}, by choosing a Lie group $G$ and an interaction function $\phi:G\to\mathfrak{g}$ to satisfy \eqref{Hypo}, this model will automatically have the stability properties of Theorem \ref{orbitalstabilitymainthm}.
+Thus, as long as we define any model in the form of \eqref{genLohe}, by choosing a Lie group $G$ and an interaction function $\phi:G\to\mathfrak{g}$ to satisfy \eqref{Hypo}, then this model will automatically have the stability properties of Theorem \ref{orbitalstabilitymainthm}.
 This grants us significant liberty in defining locally well-behaved synchronization models: we only need to choose a Lie group $G$ and an interaction function $\phi:G\to\mathfrak{g}$ satisfying \eqref{Hypo}.

 For example, it was suggested by an anonymous referee for the previous paper \cite{ha2016emergence} that we consider the model on $G=SU(d), SL_d(\mathbb{C}), SL_d(\mathbb{R})$ given by

 One can check that \eqref{Hypo} holds for this interaction function, so that Theorem \ref{orbitalstabilitymainthm} holds for \eqref{SLnLohe}.